mustafaalvi/Philosophize-Me/README.md

 2. **Swipe**: Swipe right on philosophers you want to match with
 3. **Match**: When you match, you'll see a celebration animation
 4. **Chat**: Enter the chat view to have philosophical conversations
-5. **Reflect**: Choose from dialogue options to explore your thoughts and feelings
+5. **Reflect**: Speak with the philospher explore your thoughts and feelings

 ## Philosophers & Their Wisdom